What We Do

 NOTE: You should avoid entering personally identifiable information to the actual comment field of any blog post comments that you submit on this website.

 If you choose to join our email newsletter, the email address that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
-We consider MailChimp to be a third party data processor.
+We consider MailerLite to be a third party data processor.
 The email address that you submit will not be stored within this website’s own database or in any of our internal computer systems.

-Your email address will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request removal from the list.
+Your email address will remain within MailerLite’s database for as long as we continue to use MailerLite’s services for email marketing or until you specifically request removal from the list.
 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.

 If you are under 16 years of age you MUST obtain parental consent before joining our email newsletter.

 While your email address remains within the MailLite database, you will receive periodic newsletter-style emails from us.

 - Users are able to change their personal information by logging in to their account